Adas Israel Congregation records

 This collection may be protected by the Copyright Law of the United States (Title 17, U.S. Code).
 It is the user's responsibility to verify copyright ownership and to obtain all necessary permissions prior to the reproduction, publication, or other use of any portion of these materials.
 Researchers may quote from the collection under the fair use provision of the copyright law.

 Adas Israel was founded by Lithuanian immigrants in 1885 in Duluth, in an area that is now known as Canal Park.
 In the early 20th century, Adas Israel was one of three Orthodox synagogues in the area, along with Tifereth Israel (now known as Temple Israel) and B'nai Israel.
 When B'nai Israel dissolved in 1930, some members joined Adas Israel.
 The address of the synagogue, at the corner of East Third Street and Third Avenue east, lent the congregation its nickname -- the 3rd Street Shul.
 By 1973, Adas Israel was the only Orthodox synagogue in Duluth until the establishment of a Chabad Hasidic synagogue in 2001.
 Adas Israel Congregation currently still operates in its 1902 building at East Third Street and Third Avenue East, with a membership of 75.
 Services are lay-led with daily minyans, Saturday morning and holiday services.

-1 Cubic Foot (3 boxes -- 1 tall Hollinger, 1 cassette tape box, 1 half Hollinger)
+1 Cubic Foot (4 boxes -- 1 tall Hollinger, 1 cassette tape box, 2 half Hollingers)

-This collection consists of administrative material relating to Adas Israel Congregation.
+This collection consists of administrative material relating to Adas Israel Congregation in Duluth, Minnesota.

 Immediate Source of Acquisition